Meta Case Study

 Claude as design partner, not autocomplete.

-I used AI throughout — not to generate the portfolio, but to pressure-test it.
+I used AI throughout this build, not to generate the portfolio but to pressure-test it.
 Claude helped with research synthesis, copy editing, and debugging.
 The strategic decisions were mine.
 AI just kept me moving.

 Research